Another big Fed rate hike is here to battle inflation. Economy hangs in balance

 Despite these fast and furious moves, the central bank has its work cut out for it.
 Its goal is to rein in inflation without kickstarting a recession.

+The key goal, of course, is to fight inflation, which remains elevated at 9.1%, the highest in four decades.
+The Fed noted that pandemic's supply chain issues have continued to push prices and the Russia-Ukraine war is adding additional pressure on food and energy prices.

+"My colleagues and I are acutely aware that high inflation imposes significant hardship, especially on those least able to meet the higher costs of essentials like food, housing and transportation," Powell said.

-Although it will be difficult to achieve what economists call a "soft landing" for the economy, Powell sounded a confident note in recent testimony before Congress.
+Powell stressed that it was a time of great uncertainty in the economy.
+However, he's clearly trying to achieve what economists call a "soft landing" for the economy.

-"We have both the tools we need and the resolve it will take to restore price stability on behalf of American families and businesses," Powell told the Senate Banking Committee last month.
-"Our overarching focus is using our tools to bring inflation back down to our 2% goal and to keep longer-term inflation expectations well anchored."

 To do that, the Fed is ratcheting up interest rates.
 But this isn't a precise or painless process.
 As policymakers continue to raise rates, growth will slow further, and the unemployment rate, which is close to its pre-pandemic low, will rise.